myFavShrimp/arc/README.md

 # Arc

-Arc is an infrastructure automation tool that uses Lua for scripting.
-It allows you to define tasks that are executed on remote systems via SSH, with a powerful and flexible API.
+Arc (Automatic Remote Controller) is an infrastructure automation tool that uses Lua for scripting.
+It executes tasks on remote systems via SSH with a flexible API for managing configurations, files, and commands across multiple servers.

 ## Installation